neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 Usage
 =====

-The function accepts an optional trace argument.
-That means, that we do not need to declare it when using the function, and in that case, the function will only work on the current trace.
-For example, if we want to calculate the amplitude between a baseline (500+10) msec and a peak between 750 and 760 msec on the current trace, we simply enter:
+The function accepts an optional *trace* argument.
+That means, that we do not need to declare it when using the function.
+In that case, the function will work on the current trace.
+For example, if we want to calculate the amplitude between a baseline between (500+10) msec and a peak between 750 and 760 msec on the current trace, we simply enter:

 ::